 A Capgemini Research Institute report says that 73% of banks are planning to launch new initiatives around data ecosystems during 2022-2024.
 Industry experts and academics from more than 12 markets who were surveyed indicated that 40% of these banks will invest more than 50 million USD annually on data-related initiatives.

 The pandemic drove customers to become increasingly digital and connected.
 They are only looking for customized products and services.
-This implies that banks should invest in creating a hyper-personalized customer experience.
+This implies that retail banks should invest in creating a hyper-personalized customer experience.

 Focusing on the customer experience calls for leveraging a variety of technologies and adopting an agile approach.
 Even though agile poses a number of technical limitations, its underlying philosophy of early delivery and continuous development can be the best option out there.
 Banking institutions will have to simplify their technology stack and modernize it with the help of microservices, adopting lightweight and reactive systems, analytics, artificial intelligence, machine learning, etc., to offer experiential banking.